A travel guide to the free things to do in Seville, Spain.

 The choice is so bewildering that it’s difficult to decide exactly what to eat in Seville!

-A great place for lunch is Antigua Abacería de San Lorenzo (located on the lively Calle Teodosio), where they serve up specialties such as Tortilla de Patatas and Boquerones en Vinagre.
+They also serve specialties such as Tortilla de Patatas and Boquerones en Vinagre.

 Enjoy Tapas in Las Teresas